Ford Pinto engine: Pinto OHC (TL)

 The Pinto engine was available in five displacements: 1294 cc, earlier 1593 cc, later 1598 cc, 1796 cc and the 1993 cc.
 Later 1998 cc.
-Due to emission requirements, it was phased out towards the end of the 1980s to be replaced by the CVH engine and DOHC engine, the latter being (contrary to popular belief) a completely new design and not a twin-cam development of the Pinto unit.
+Due to emission requirements, it was phased out towards the end of the 1980s to be replaced by the CVH engine and DOHC engine, the latter being a completely new design and not a twin-cam development of the Pinto unit.
 The only DOHC direct derivative of Pinto engine is the Cosworth YB 16-valve engine, powering Ford Sierra and Ford Escort RS Cosworth variants and featuring a cast aluminium alloy cylinder head developed specially by Cosworth fitted to a modified Pinto cast iron block.

 The final Pinto engines used in Ford of Europe production vehicles were the 1598 cc litre versions used in the Sierra until 1992, and the last 1998 cc units were used in the Transit until 1994.

 1.3 (TL13)

 The smallest member of the family was the 1294 cc which had a 79x66 mm bore and stroke.

 It was produced in two compression ratio versions: